-I gave the cluster a name on the next screen and accepted the defaults, then clicked Next.
+I gave the cluster a name on the next screen, accepted the defaults, then clicked Next.

 Checking or unchecking a box updates the command on the screen to run against the members of the cluster.
-It is possible to assign a single node with all three roles, but for this post, I chose one role per VM (image shows all three options selected):
+It's possible to assign a single node with all three roles, but for this post, I chose one role per VM (the image shows all three options selected):

 As you run the commands on each node, the screen will show a pop-up indicating how many nodes have been registered to the cluster.
-When you’ve finished adding nodes, click on Done to begin the provisioning process.
-After the provisioning process has completed, you will have a brand new cluster!
+When you’ve finished adding nodes, click Done to begin the provisioning process.
+After the provisioning process has completed, you will have a brand new cluster.